Radisens continues ESA partnership with €1.6m contract

-Cork, Ireland – Oct 27th, 2016 – Radisens Diagnostics, a Cork based medical diagnostics company which specialises in developing near-patient devices that instantly test and monitor for high-burden chronic diseases, today announced a contract worth €1.6 million with the European Space Agency (ESA).
-The partnership is supported by the Department of Jobs, Enterprise and Innovation through Enterprise Ireland and is the third contract agreed between Radisens and ESA in recent years. .
+Cork – Oct 27, 2016 – Radisens today announced a contract worth €1.6 million with the European Space Agency (ESA).
+The partnership is supported by the Department of Jobs, Enterprise and Innovation through Enterprise Ireland and is the third contract agreed between Radisens and ESA in recent years.

-The new contract will see the company integrate multiple technologies required for human spaceflight onto its novel Gemini™ platform, a multi-mode device which allows for decentralised diagnostics.
-The resulting device will be used aboard the International Space Station and on various human spaceflight missions in the future.
-The technologies to be developed under the ESA programme will also have potential applications for use on earth to monitor the health of patients diagnosed with chronic diseases such as diabetes and heart disease, by testing a fraction of a blood droplet through a single device.
+The new contract will see the company develop key enabling technologies required for human spaceflight onto its novel Gemini™ point-of-care platform.
+The resulting device will target use aboard the International Space Station and on various human spaceflight missions in the future.
+The technologies to be developed under this ESA programme will also have applications for use on earth to monitor specific chronic diseases such as diabetes and heart disease from a finger-stick blood sample.

 Radisens’ CEO, Jerry O’Brien, expressed his delight with the deal saying that “we are very pleased to extend our long-term partnership with ESA, to develop real-time blood testing technologies for use in space.
-There are many parallels between blood testing requirements for both space and clinical use such as ease-of-use, compact devices, fast turnaround time and removing the use of needles.
-Our solutions for the tougher space requirements will benefit both patients and clinicians to better manage chronic disease as we integrate them into our commercial product.”
+There are many parallels between blood testing requirements for both space and clinical use such as ease-of-use, compact devices, fast turnaround time and removing the need for needles.
+Our solutions for the tough space environment will benefit both patients and clinicians to better manage chronic disease as we integrate them into our commercial product.”

 ESA’s Technical Officer, Francois Gaubert, welcomed this partnership extension saying “Moving forward in the development of such a technology with Radisens is a very exciting goal and experience.
 Blood analysis on astronauts has always been dependent on the return to earth of the samples.
 Hopefully in the near future, physiological parameters of Astronauts onboard the ISS could be monitored within minutes.
 This would be a major step towards the use of Point of Care diagnostics during future manned exploration missions e.g. a long duration mission to a lunar outpost.
 The needs of potential space applications will be served by the miniaturization, robustness, and the easy-to-use qualities of the commercial device.”